difference between spectrophotometer and colorimeter

 A colorimeter is a device that measures the intensity of light according to the color perceived by the human eye.
 A colorimeter uses a light source that has a specific frequency to measure the intensity of light that passes through a sample.
 Unlike spectrophotometers, colorimeters are limited to a specific range of the electromagnetic spectrum.
 They are commonly calibrated to match the sensitivity of the human eye so that it can measure the color of a sample.

-See also difference between set and dictionary in python
+See also difference between mac book air and macbook pro

 The Differences between Spectrophotometer and Colorimeter